The Brexit transition agreement

 Sterling after Brexit: effect on the pound

 The pound has already fallen sharply after the referendum.
-At current levels, which is relatively close to $1.40 against the US dollar, it's fundamentally still cheap.
+At current levels, which is about $1.416 against the US dollar, it's fundamentally still cheap.
 With the progress on Brexit talks, the pound has risen, recouping about 40% of its overall losses since the referendum.

 We still view sterling as being undervalued – it’s still pricing significant downsides from Brexit.
 If you’re looking at a post-Brexit environment where the UK has only slightly less advantageous terms in certain areas, does that really justify sterling being around $1.40 rather than, say, $1.60?
 In our view, it doesn’t.